m0shaban/robovai_bot/README.md

-# RoboVAI Solutions - شريكك في التحول الرقمي
+# RoboVAI Bot Platform

+**Powered by [RoboVAI Solutions](https://robovai.blogspot.com/) - Your Partner in Digital Transformation**

-**[RoboVAI Solutions](https://robovai.blogspot.com/)** is a modern AI-powered chatbot platform designed to automate customer service and drive digital transformation.
+**RoboVAI Bot** is a modern AI-powered chatbot platform designed to automate customer service and drive digital transformation.
+It is one of the flagship products of RoboVAI Solutions.

 > **Created with love ❤️ by Eng.
 Mohamed Shaban**